Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Where you CAN consume:

-• Outdoors on private property with the owner's permission
+• Outdoors on private property with the owner's permission.

 Where you CANNOT consume:

-• Inside vehicles (driver or passenger)
+• Inside vehicles — driver or passenger.

-• Hotels and rentals, unless explicitly permitted
+• Workplaces, unless explicitly allowed.

 What About Driving?